Orazio Russo

-Orazio Russo (born 6 October 1973) is an Italian professional football coach and a former player.
+Orazio Russo (6 October 1973 – 14 February 2026) was an Italian professional football player and coach.
 He spent most of his career playing for Sicilian club Catania.

 Club career

 Early career

 Russo was born in Misterbianco, near Catania, where he grew up.
 His first team was S.S.
 Battiati, which plays in Sant'Agata li Battiati.
 His trainer Enzo Fazio trusted in him and when he was 15 years old he became the leader of the senior team.
 At the age of 18, he was bought by Calcio Catania.
 He played in the youth team until 1992, when, then-coach, Giuseppe Caramanno called him for the Serie C1 team.

 Catania

 After his move to Calcio Catania, he played five matches during his first Serie C1 season.
-In the 1992––93 season he played 25 matches, scoring 2 goals.
+In the 1992–93 season he played 25 matches, scoring 2 goals.

 Lecce

 In July 1993, Russo was sold by Calcio Catania to U.S. Lecce.
 He played his first match in Serie A against A.C.
 Milan: 1–0, on 29 August 1993.
 Nedo Sonetti, his coach, chose him for the starting lineup and Russo did not disappoint his coach, however, by the end of the season Lecce was relegated.
 During the following summer, Orazio Russo made a tournée in the United States with Inter Milan, playing just friendlies.
 He came back to Lecce after this short experience.
 Lecce was relegated again in 1995, but in 1996 they won Serie C1.
 During his three-season stay at US Lecce, Russo managed 79 appearances, scoring 3 goals.